thegenemyers/MERQURY.FK/README.md

 run the trio analyses if hap-mer tables (produced by [HAPmaker](#HAPmaker) above) are supplied for the mother and father read data sets, and will assume a single unphased assembly if only \<asm1> is given, or two phased, haplotype assemblies if \<asm2> is also given.
 The assemblies are assumed to be in a dna-sequence file format acceptable to [FastK](https://github.com/thegenemyers/FASTK) (i.e. fasta or fastq, compressed or not, and cram, bam, sam, or a Dazzler DB).

 The primary output argument -- \<out> -- is the root path name for all the output files produced by MerquryFK.
-Specifically, it will produce the following where \<asm> is the name of an assembly file input:
+Specifically, it will produce the following where \<asm> is the root name of an assembly file input:

 * **\<out>.\<asm>.spectra-cn.(ln+fl+st).(pdf | png)**: cn-spectra plots of \<asm> versus \<reads>